algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 Where $K_{p}$ is a constant and $e(t)$ is the current distance from the line, which is called the error.
 The performance of the controller improves with larger $K_{p}$;
 if $K_{p}$ is too high then when the error is too high, the system becomes unstable.
-In this case, the car would turn in circles, since there is a maximum angle the wheel can turn, else it would zig zag around the line.
+In this example, the car would turn in circles, since there is a maximum angle the wheel can turn, else it would zig zag around the line.

 ### Derivative Controller